mentalfaculty/LLVS/README.md

 ### Why LLVS?

 Application data is more decentralized than ever.
 It is rare to find it concentrated on a single device.
 Typically, a single user will have a multitude of devices, from phones to laptops and watches, and each device may have several independent processes running (eg today extension, sharing extension), each working with a copy of the data.
-How can you share all this data, giving the user a consistent picture, without writing thousands of lines of custom code to handle each scenario?
+How can you share all of this data, giving the user a consistent picture, without writing thousands of lines of custom code to handle each scenario?

 Software developers faced a similar situation in the world of source control.
 They were faced with this question: How can multiple individuals all work together on the same source files across multiple computers?
 We all know how that played out.
 Advances in Source Control Management (SCM) led to systems like Git and GitHub.

-These tools successfully solved the problem of decentralized collaboration, and it is odd that the same approach has not been applied to app data.
+These tools successfully solved the problem of decentralized collaboration, and it is odd that the same approach has not been applied to app data before.
 That's where LLVS comes in.
 It provides a basic framework for storing and moving data through the decentralized world in which our apps live.

 ### What is LLVS?

-LLVS is a new kind of beast, so it is somewhat difficult to explain where it fits in.
-A good start might be that it is a _decentralized, versioned, key-value storage framework_.
+LLVS is a new kind of beast, and is not easy to characterize in terms of existing technologies.
+A reasonable description would be that it is a _decentralized, versioned, key-value storage framework_.

-You can think of it a bit like a traditional key-value store, in which you can insert data values for given unique keys.
+It works a bit like a traditional key-value store, in which you can insert data values for given unique keys.
 But LLVS adds to this several extra dimensions, namely, that every time a value is stored, it gets assigned a version, and each version has an ancestry of other versions which you can trace back in time.
-Just as with Git, you can retrieve the values for any version you like, determine the differences between two versions, and merge together versions.
+Just as with Git, you can retrieve the values for any version at any time, determine the differences between two versions, and merge together versions.

-All of this would be great on its own, but if it were isolated in a single store, it still would not be very useful in our decentralized world.
+All of this would be great on its own, but if it were isolated to a single store, it still would not be very useful in our decentralized world.
 So LLVS can _send_ and _receive_ versions from other stores, in the same way that you _pull_ and _push_ from other repositories with Git.

-If this still has you wondering what LLVS is about, here are a few other descriptions which may help you grok it.
+If this still has you wondering what LLVS is about, here are a few other characterizations which may help you grok it.
 LLVS is...

 - A decentralized, versioned, key-value storage framework
 - An abstractive layer for handling the ancestry of a decentralized data set
 - A Directed, Acyclic Graph (DAG) history of the data in your app
 - A simple means to "sync up" data sets across devices, and in the cloud
+- An append-only distributed store, with full versioned history

 ### What is LLVS _Not_?

 At this point, you are probably trying to apply labels to LLVS; trying to categorize it in terms of what you already know.
-I urge you to resist that, and to keep an open mind.
-To help you along, here are some things that LLVS certainly is not...
+Try to keep an open mind lest you miss important, atypical aspects of the framework.
+To help you in this direction, here is a list of things that LLVS is _not_:

 - An Object Relational Modeling (ORM) framework
 - A database